|CALIFORNIA IANDS GROUPS

 Article by Tijn Touber

-into one of the world’s most-talked-about scientists.
-It seems everyone wants to know about the man who managed to get his study of this
+one of the world’s most-talked-about scientists.
+It seems everyone wants to know about the man who managed to get his study of this controversial topic

-in what’s going on at Ode magazine than in his own story.
-That same deep curiosity was at work 35 years ago when Van Lommel, working as a
+what’s going on at Ode magazine than in his own story.
+That same deep curiosity was at work 35 years ago when Van Lommel, working as a physician’

-physician’s assistant in a hospital, listened intently to a patient talk about her near-death experience.
+s assistant in a hospital, listened intently to a patient talk about her near-death experience.
 He was immediately fascinated.
-But it wasn’t
+But it wasn’t until years

-until years later, as he read the book Return from Tomorrow in which the American doctor George Ritchie describes his own near-death experience
+later, as he read the book Return from Tomorrow in which the American doctor George Ritchie describes his own near-death experience in detail, that

 Van Lommel decided from then on to ask all his patients whether they remembered anything that had happened during their cardiac arrests.
 “The